-Another way to simulate a multi-layer well is to supply the pumping rate for each layer.
+A multi-layer well can be simulated/approximated with the Well (WEL) Package by supplying the pumping rate for each layer.
 The total pumping rate for a multilayer well is equal to the sum of the pumping rates from the individual layers.
-The pumping rate for each layer (Q_k) can be approximately calculated by dividing the total pumping rate (Q{total}) in proportion to the layer transmissivity (McDonald and Harbaugh 1988):
+The pumping rate from each layer (Q_k) can be approximately calculated by dividing the total pumping rate (Q{total}) in proportion to the layer transmissivity (McDonald and Harbaugh 1988):

-$$Q_k = Q{total} \times \frac{T_k}{\sum T}$$
+$$Q{\rm k} = Q{\rm total} \times \frac{T{\rm k}}{\sum T}$$

 where T_k is the transmissivity of layer k and $\sum T$ is the sum of the transmissivities of all layers penetrated by the multilayer well.
 Unfortunately, as the first layer in this example is unconfined, we do not exactly know the saturated thickness and the transmissivity of this layer at the position of the well.
 The equation above cannot be used unless we assume a saturated thickness for calculating the transmissivity.
 An approximation to simulate a multilayer well is to set a large vertical hydraulic conductivity (or vertical leakance), e.g. 1 m/s, to all cells of the well and assign the total pumping rate to the lowest cell of the well.
 For visualization purposes, a very small pumping rate (say, -1E-10 m3/s, remember negative value for pumping) can be assigned to other cells of the well.
 In this way, the extraction rate from each penetrated layer will be calculated by MODFLOW and can be obtained by using ZoneBudget (see below).
+Modifying the vertical hydraulic conductivity values is obviously a drawback of this approach.